 Dealing with Allied Collection Services debt collection harassment can feel overwhelming, especially if they engage in aggressive tactics.
-You’re not alone if you’ve experienced repeated calls, threatening language, or attempts to collect a debt you may not even owe.
-Many consumers report Allied Collection Services debt collection harassment.
-Still, you have rights under federal law that protect you from such actions.
+You shouldn’t keep quiet if you’ve experienced repeated calls, threatening language, or attempts to collect a debt you may not even owe; you can avoid Allied Collection Services debt collection harassment.
+You have rights under federal law that protect you from such actions.
 By understanding the tactics used by Allied Collection Services and how to fight back legally, you can take control of your situation and stop the harassment.

 Who is Allied Collection Services?